 Artificial Intelligence for Logistics and Route Optimization

-Moving goods from a warehouse to a customer is expensive.
-Fuel costs add up.
-Driver time adds up.
-Artificial intelligence in logistics focuses heavily on route optimization.
+The process of moving goods from a warehouse to the end consumer is expensive.
+Fuel is expensive.
+Driver time is expensive.
+Artificial intelligence in the field of logistics is very focused on route optimization.

-If a traffic jam suddenly happens on a major highway, the ai in logistics and supply chain software can reroute the truck instantly.
-It sends the new directions right to the driver’s phone, integrating with supply chain networks.
-This means less fuel burned and faster deliveries.
-It is a perfect example of ai to work in the real world.
+If a traffic jam suddenly occurs on a major highway, the artificial intelligence in the logistics and supply chain software is able to reroute the truck instantly.
+It sends the new route right to the driver’s phone.
+This is a perfect example of artificial intelligence and how it is able to work in the real world.

 The Main Benefits of AI in Supply